Charger Missing AC Generac: Causes & Solutions

 • Regular maintenance: Annual service catches issues before they cause warnings

-• Battery replacement: Replace proactively every 3-4 years
+• Battery replacement: Replace proactively every 3 to 5 years

 • Surge protection: Have an electrician install whole-house surge protection to reduce nuisance trips after outages